cuplv/biggroum/README.md

 - out_path:
 Output directory for all the produced data (you have to create the folder `out` under `scripts/sample_setup` it to run the tool on the example setup).

+- processes: number of processes to use in parallel to extract the graphs

+- use_apk: if True uses the apk file to extract the graphs, instead of the class file

+- disabled: if True disable the extraction phase (e.g., useful to do just mine the patterns).

 #### Setting for the itemset computation `[itemset]` section in the configuration file